Tailormap/tailormap-starter/README.md

 # Tailormap Starter project

-This is a starter project to extend the Tailormap viewer with extra functionality.
+Use this project when you want to extend the Tailormap viewer with extra functionality.
 You can fork this repository to get started!

 ## Public extensions
 You can create a fork of this project to create a public repository with your extensions.
-Remember to [keep your fork in sync](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork). to get updates from this repository (this may include dependency or other updates).
+Remember to [keep your fork in sync](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) to get updates from this repository (this may include dependency or other updates).

 ## Closed source extensions
-The license of this project and dependencies allows closed-source modifications.
+The license of this project and dependencies allows closed-source modifications and extensions.
 You can create a new _private_ repository using this as a template.
-To keep your private repository in sync, add a new Git remote to this repository and merge changes.
-Note that even if you create a private repository, if you deploy the result online anyone can see the JavaScript source code (and TypeScript source maps are available by default, although you can change that in angular.json).
+To keep your private repository in sync, add a new Git remote to this repository and merge changes from the remote.
+Note that even if you create a private repository, if you deploy the result online anyone can see and try to de-obfuscate the
+JavaScript source code and TypeScript source maps are available by default (you can change that in angular.json).

 ## Keeping in sync